 You are welcome to visit Surrey History Centre to view these hospital records.
 Please note that any patient records less than 100 years old and staff records less than 75 years old are likely to have access restrictions.

-For recordings of illustrated talks about 'Sources for the History of Surrey's Mental Hospitals', 'James Henry Pullen of Royal Earlswood' and 'Netherne c.1955: A Surrey Mental Hospital in Focus', see our online shop.
+For recordings of illustrated talks about 'Sources for the History of Surrey's Mental Hospitals', 'James Henry Pullen of Royal Earlswood' and 'Netherne circa 1955: A Surrey Mental Hospital in Focus', see our online shop.

 Exploring these collections

-The Halow Project, a Guildford-based charity, supports young people aged 16-35 with a learning disability to live independent, meaningful, fulfilled lives and become more involved in their local community.
+The Halow Project, a Guildford-based charity, supports young people aged 16 to 35 with a learning disability to live independent, meaningful, fulfilled lives and become more involved in their local community.
 Young people from Halow visited Surrey History Centre to look at the hospital case books and have explored the life of James Pullen, an artist and model-maker who was a patient at Royal Earlswood Hospital.

 The Freewheelers Theatre brings together disabled and non-disabled actors, dancers, animators and film makers to explore issues associated with disability.
 The group has used patient records for creative writing and filmed their spoken monologues.